 A mortgage rate is the interest rate you pay on your mortgage loan.
-Mortgage rates change daily and are based on changes in the market, but they're still at historical lows.
+Mortgage rates change daily and are based on fluctuations in the market, but they're at historical lows currently.
 Depending on your loan type, your interest rate could be a fixed interest rate or an adjustable interest rate throughout your mortgage term.

-If you're in the market for a mortgage, you may want to lock in your rate sooner rather than later as they do change every day and could have a risk of increasing.
+If you're in the market for a mortgage, you may want to lock in your rate sooner rather than later as they do change every day and could potentially increase.

 30 Year Fixed Mortgage Rates

 In a 30 year fixed mortgage, your interest rate stays the same over the 30 year period while you repay the loan, assuming you continue to own the home during this period.
 Such mortgages tend to be some of the most popular type of home loan thanks to the stability and lower monthly payments they offer borrowers compared to 15 year fixed mortgages.

 Take a look at our Mortgage Payment Calculator to find mortgage rates today and learn how much home you can afford!

 With a 30 year fixed mortgage, borrowers have the advantage of knowing the mortgage payments they make each month will never increase, allowing them to budget accordingly.

 Each monthly payment goes towards paying off the interest and principal, to be paid in 30 years, thus these monthly mortgage payments are quite lower than a shorter-term loan.
 You will, however, end up paying considerably more in interest this way.

 Qualifying for a 30 Year Fixed Mortgage